When styled correctly, a long beard has the potential to enhance your personality! However, finding the…

 If you prefer a thicker goatee for your face, the Pretty Boy style is the best choice.
 It looks like the Pure Goatee, except, it forms a thin line of goatee and mustache surrounding the mouth.

-It is ideal for men with a sharp nose and oval or square face.
+This style is ideal for men with a sharp nose and oval or square face.

 The Landing Strip is a vertical strip of a beard that extends from the lower lip to the chin.
 Like the pure goatee, an upper-lip mustache is not necessary.